EndPointCorp/end-point-blog/2011/01/31/jquery-tips-ecommerce.html.md

 Products priced over $1000 are highlighted with a custom selector.

 **10.** I also found several examples of how to write your own chain methods.
-In this example, I create two chain methods to set the product background to white or grey and update my under20 &amp; over1000 methods to use this new chain method.
+In this example, I create two chain methods to set the product background to white or grey and update my under20 & over1000 methods to use this new chain method.
 The nice thing about creating your own chain methods is that these methods can be easily modified in the future with minimal code changes because it follows the DRY principle.
 I'm not sure if it's intended, but the use of my custom chain method did not work with the end() chain method described in Tip #8.

 <table cellpadding="0" cellspacing="0" width="100%">
 <tbody><tr><td>